Youth Beekeeper Scholarship

 Objective

-1. To educate youth in the art of beekeeping and to promote a better understanding of the value of honey bees to our environment and to the food chain.
+- To educate youth in the art of beekeeping and to promote a better understanding of the value of honeybees to our environment and to the food chain.

-3. To provide an avenue for youth to engage in an avocation, and gain the potential to pursue beekeeping as a hobby, sideline or full-time vocation.
+- To provide an avenue for youth to engage in an avocation and gain the potential to pursue beekeeping as a hobby, sideline or fulltime vocation.

 The Award

-1. A one year membership in the Minnesota Hobby Beekeepers Association (MHBA)
+- A one-year membership in the Minnesota Hobby Beekeepers Association.

-3. A complete set of woodenware for a beehive
+- A complete set of woodenware for a beehive.

-5. Beekeeping gear: hat, veil, gloves, hive tool and bee smoker
+- Beekeeping gear: hat, veil, gloves, hive tool and bee smoker.

-7. Bees and equipment remain the property of MHBA until all requirements are met.
-If requirements are not met by November 15 all equipment must be returned to MHBA.
+- Bees and equipment remain the property of MHBA until all requirements of the program are met.
+If requirements are not met by November 15th, all equipment must be returned to MHBA.

 Eligibility

-1. The applicant must be between the ages of 12 and 17 on the application deadline.
+- The applicant must be between the ages of 12 and 17 on the deadline date on top of page.

-5. The application must be submitted to MHBA no later than application deadline date, see top of page.
+- The application must be submitted to MHBA no later than the deadline date on top of the page.

 Program Committee

-1. Finalists will be selected by the Youth Beekeeper Scholarship Committee.
+- Finalists will be selected by the Youth Scholarship Program Committee

-2. The Youth Beekeeper Scholarship Committee will arrange an interview with finalists and parent/guardian.
+- The Youth Scholarship Program Committee will arrange an interview with finalists and parent(s)/guardian(s).

-3. The scholarship will be presented to the applicant by the Youth Beekeeper Scholarship Committee at the first MHBA member meeting in February.
+- The scholarship will be awarded to the applicant by the Youth Scholarship Program Committee and presented at the first meeting in February.

-2. There may be additional expenses for this endeavor which the recipient is responsible for, including but not exclusively for feed, varroa mite treatments, permit fees etc.
+- There may be additional expenses for this endeavor which the recipient is responsible for, including but not exclusively sugar for feed, varroa mite treatments, permit fees etc.

-5. Attend at least six of the ten MHBA meetings held on the 2nd Tuesday of the month, Feb. - Nov.
+- Attend at least 6 of 10 MHBA meetings (2nd Tuesday of the month, from Feb-Nov)

-7. Keep a log of your beekeeping experience.
+- Keep a log of your beekeeping experience

-8. Pick up your bees and install them in your equipment.
+- Pick up your bees and install them in your equipment

-10. Prepare and give a talk to the membership of MHBA at the June meeting.
+- Prepare and give a talk about your beekeeping experience to the membership of MHBA at the June meeting.

-12. Prepare and give a talk to the membership of MHBA at the November meeting
+- Prepare and give a talk about your beekeeping experience to the membership of MHBA at the November meeting.

-13. Thank the MHBA and others that have donated to the Youth Beekeeper Scholarship program.
+- Thank MHBA and others that have donated to the youth program.

 How to Apply